 “He is blind, from birth.
 When inside his mother’s womb God never made his eyes.
 He is defective.
 He is a sinner.
 His parents must be sinners too.
 That family is cursed.
-What have they been up to?”
+What have they been up to?
 His poor parents.
 He never left home.
-They were stuck with him.
-He depended on them.
-He ruined their desire for a bit of social dignity.
-A suspicion of sinning hung over them, along with me.
+They are stuck with him.
+He is a dependant.
+He has ruined their desire for a bit of social dignity.”

-The Pharisees, their religious leaders, had strong views about their sin and guilt and God’s curse on them.
-They knew the Law of Moses especially where it said that God punishes the children for the sin of their fathers to the third and fourth generation.
+Their religious leaders, who they called Pharisees, had strong views about sin and guilt and God’s curse on that family.
+They knew the Law of Moses especially where it said that God punishes children for the sin of their fathers to the third and fourth generation.
 That teaching tore that family apart.
-They held his parents, or was it grandparents, in doubt – they were the cause of his trouble.
+Who was the source of all their trouble?
+Was it his parents, or was it his grandparents?

 This blind man used to sit and beg all day.
-He would hear footsteps and talking and hold out his begging bowl.
+When he heard footsteps and talking he would hold out his begging bowl.
 It was boring.
 Same thing every day.
 He had no hope of anything different.
 His neighbours all knew him well.
 He could feel his way around his little community.
 Everyone knew their place.
 His place was a low down dependant.

-I heard that Jesus had come to the big city and was causing quite a stir.
+The word on the street was that Jesus had come to the big city.
+He was a very controversial figure.
 Some thought He was the long-awaited Messiah and came from God.
 The Pharisees hated Him because He was the talk of the town and not them.

 On this day, it is the Sabbath and the Feast of Tabernacles.
 The city is busy.
-He hear the name of Jesus often.
-He hear a conversation – they stop right by him and are asking, “Rabbi, who sinned, this man or his parents, that He should be born blind?”
-It is this Jesus they are talking to – typical talk – about him in his hearing; about his sin.
-He turn up his hearing, ears straining.
-He answers, “Neither.
+Our blind man hears the name of Jesus in every conversation.
+Then the crowd stops right by him.
+Someone is asking the question.
+“Rabbi, who sinned, this man or his parents, that He should be born blind?”
+The question is directed at Jesus and it concerns the source of this man’s blindness.
+Our blind man strains to hear the reply.
+Jesus answers, “Neither.
 It was neither that this man sinned, nor his parents but it was in order that the works of God might be displayed in him.”

-Wow!
-This Jesus hasn’t heard local gossip.
+Our blind man is amazed.
+‘This Jesus hasn’t heard local gossip.
 Doesn’t He know I’m supposed to be a sinner.
 A model to display how cursed and helpless someone can become who is messed up by sin?
 No. He talks about him being a model all right – but of the work of God displayed in me.
-What work?
+What work?’
 Rabbi Jesus continues, “I must work the works of Him who sent me, as long as it is day; night is coming when no man can work.”

 Work eh!
-That is something I’ve never done.
-He better not do it either because it is the Sabbath and the Pharisees get very upset if someone works on the Sabbath.
+That is something our man has never done.
+Jesus better not do it either because it is the Sabbath and Pharisees get very upset if someone works on the Sabbath.
 In fact, they don’t work on the other days either.
-Rabbi Jesus is talking about doing “the work of Him who sent me”.
-He am catching bits of this conversation and trying to fit the pieces together.
+Rabbi Jesus is talking about doing “…the work of Him who sent me”.
+He is catching bits of this conversation and trying to fit the pieces together.
 The works of God displayed in me.
 The works of Him who sent me.
-At day time.
-He continues.
-“While He am in the world, He am the light of the world.”
+At daytime.
+Jesus continues.
+“While He is in the world, He is the light of the world.”
 Light eh!
-That is no use to me.
+That is no use to him.
 He can’t see light.
 What is light?
 Rabbi Jesus is light?